semgrep/semgrep-docs/docs/contributing/contributing-rules.md

 #### Technology

-Any additional information about the technology that gives context to user of the rule.
+Any additional information about the technology that gives context to the user of the rule.
 This helps to specify rulesets in Semgrep Registry.

 - <LinkToRegistryRule ruleId="javascript.express.security.audit.express-open-redirect.express-open-redirect" />